-WADSWORTH, a traditional British butler in every sense: uptight, formal and "by the book."
-He is the driving force in the play.

-YVETTE, a French maid.

-MISS SCARLET, a dry, sardonic D.C. socialite, interested in secrets.

-MRS. PEACOCK, the wealthy wife of a senator.
-A bit batty, neurotic, and quick to hysteria.

-MRS. WHITE, a pale, morbid, and tragic woman.
-Mrs. White may or may not be the murderer of her five ex-husbands.

-COLONEL MUSTARD, a puffy, pompous, dense, blowhard of a military man.

-PROFESSOR PLUM, an arrogant academic, easily impressed by himself.

-MR. GREEN, a timid yet officious rule follower.
+- WADSWORTH, a traditional British butler in every sense: uptight, formal and "by the book."
+He is the driving force in the play. - YVETTE, a loyal and sexy French maid. - MISS SCARLET, a dry, sardonic D.C. madam, more interested in secrets than sex. - MRS. PEACOCK, the wealthy wife of a senator.
+A bit batty, neurotic, and quick to hysteria. - MRS. WHITE, a pale, morbid, and tragic woman.
+Mrs. White may or may not be the murderer of her five ex-husbands. - COLONEL MUSTARD, a puffy, pompous, dense, blowhard of a military man. - PROFESSOR PLUM, an arrogant academic, easily impressed by himself. - MR. GREEN, a timid yet officious rule follower.
 He's awfully anxious.